Merkleize/matt/README.md

 ## Changes to Script

 The following might be some minimal new opcodes to add for taproot transactions in order to enable the construction above.
-This is a very preliminary proposal, and not yet complete.
+This is a very preliminary proposal, and not yet complete nor correct.
 - `OP_SHA256CAT`: returns the SHA256 hash of the concatenation of the second and the first (top) element of the stack. (redundant if `OP_CAT` is enabled, even just on operands with total length up to 64 bytes)
 - `OP_CHECKINPUTCOVENANTVERIFY`: let *x*, *d* be the two top elements of the stack; behave like `OP_SUCCESS` if any of *x* and *d* is not exactly 32 bytes; otherwise, check that the *x* is a valid x-only pubkey, and the internal pubkey *P* is indeed obtained by tweaking *lift_x(x)* with *d*.
 - `OP_INSPECTNUMINPUTS`, `OP_INSPECTNUMOUTPUTS`, `OP_INSPECTINPUTVALUE` and `OP_INSPECTOUTPUTVALUE` - opcodes to push number on the stack of inputs/outputs and their amounts.